Massachusetts Climate

 Looking ahead

-The evolving El Niño phase suggests a likelihood of warmer and drier conditions for Massachusetts in the coming months.
+The strong forecast for an evolving El Niño phase in the coming months suggests a likelihood of warmer conditions persisting, particularly into the next winter season.

 Generated by Gemini from climate data and web sources